 Admission and opening hours Real Alcázar

-Admission: admission to the Real Alcázar is 14,50 € and reduced 7 € (seniors over 65 years and EU students 14-30 years).
-Children under 13 are free, but need a ticket.
-Click here to purchase tickets .
+Admission: Admission to the Real Alcázar is €13.50 and reduced €6 (seniors over 65 and EU students 14-30).
+Disabled persons and children under 13 are free but need a ticket.
+Book your tickets by clicking here.

-Opening hours: opening hours to Real Alcázar vary according to the season – from 1.
-April to 28 October is open 9:30-20:00 (last entry at 19:00) and from October 29 to 31.
-March is open 9:30-18:00 (last entry at 17:00).
+Opening hours: Opening hours to Real Alcázar vary according to the season – from 1 April to 28 October is open 9:30-20:00 (last entry at 19:00) and from 29 October to 31 March is open 9:30-18:00 (last entry at 17:00).

 Allow about 2-3 hours for the tour.

-The queues for the Real Alcázar are really long, especially in high season, and often run through the entire Plaza del Triunfo, where the entrance to the Real Alcázar is located.
+☞ How to skip the queues for Real Alcázar: The queues for Real Alcázar are really long, especially in high season, and often run across the entire Plaza del Triunfo, where the entrance to Real Alcázar is located.
+The easiest way to skip the ticket queue is to buy advance tickets online.

 2. Seville Cathedral